 Last year was the 25th anniversary of Bobby’s death and the third year that William Hill have partnered with the Bobby Moore Fund.
 We are proud to announce our continued support this year for such a valuable cause.

 Every week, around half a million people bet in William Hill’s high street betting shops.
 Among them are people at risk of developing bowel cancer - and their fathers, sons, wives, sisters and friends.
-In April, William Hill will be using our UK-wide network – with homes in 2,370 communities – to help the Fund increase awareness of bowel cancer.
+This April, William Hill will be using our UK-wide network – with homes in thousands of communities – to help the Fund increase awareness of bowel cancer.

-And on 22 April, our shop and office teams will come together for Football Shirt Friday to help the Fund kick off its 50th anniversary celebrations.
-For £2 each, we’ll be encouraging colleagues and customers to wear their shirt with pride and help us raise £100,000 to put the Fund well on track to achieve its £500,000 goal for this anniversary year.
+And on 26 April, our shop and office teams will come together for Football Shirt Friday.
+For £5 each, we’ll be encouraging colleagues and customers to wear their shirt with pride to support the campaign.